 Investing

-What are the best technology ETFs 2023?
+What are the best tech ETFs of 2024?

 How to invest in technology using an exchange traded fund (ETF).
 We compare the best tech ETFs on the ASX for 2024.

-The Australian share market only has a 3% allocation to technology companies compared to nearly 27% in the U.S. One of the best ways to access the most innovative and revolutionary global companies is via an exchange traded fund (ETF).
+The Australian share market only has a 3% allocation to technology companies compared to nearly 27% in the U.S.

 The following ETFs are listed on ASX that track the broad technology sector: